yasu24/Telling-Story-with-Data/final-project-part2.md

 ## Draft Shorthand based on the story and visualization above

 [Link to Shorthand](https://preview.shorthand.com/vdPO6PZI8yCGN6FB)
-* Recommended: Right-click the link and select "Open in a new tab"
+* Recommended: Right-click the link and select "Open Link in New Tab"

 ### Note
 This is a 1-minute version, so I omit most of the story above.